-Aquatic and riparian environments represent one of the few areas within urban environments that are unsuitable for development.
+- Aquatic and riparian environments represent one of the few areas within urban environments that are unsuitable for development.
 Therefore, these environments provide opportunities to enhance flora and fauna habitats and improve connectivity between riparian corridors.
-These environments are less likely to be directly impacted by future development (or associated land uses).

-In Monash, significant creek corridors that aquatic lifeforms depend on include the Dandenong Creek, Scotchmans Creek, Damper Creek, Gardiners Creek and Mile Creek.

-Drainage lines, billabongs, swamps and wetlands (both natural and modified) support a wealth of aquatic lifeforms including waterbirds, fish, crustaceans, amphibians and aquatic insects.

-A network of Council managed bushland reserves includes a suite of wetlands and waterways that have high biological and amenity values.
-These systems also support a range of aquatic plants (e.g. reeds, sedges, floating and submerged vegetation) that provides aquatic fauna with a food source and protective cover for nesting and breeding.

-A broad range of terrestrial fauna also depend on wetland and riparian environments for foraging including arboreal mammals (Possums, Flying-foxes and Micro bats), reptiles (snakes and lizards) and birds (migratory/marine birds, ground dwelling birds and birds of prey).
+These environments are less likely to be directly impacted by future development, or associated land uses. - In Monash, significant creek corridors that aquatic lifeforms depend on include the Dandenong Creek, Scotchmans Creek, Damper Creek, Gardiners Creek and Mile Creek. - Drainage lines, billabongs, swamps and wetlands (both natural and modified) support a wealth of aquatic lifeforms including waterbirds, fish, crustaceans, amphibians and aquatic insects. - A network of Council managed bushland reserves includes a suite of wetlands and waterways that have high biological and amenity values.
+These systems also support a range of aquatic plants, including reeds, sedges, floating and submerged vegetation which provides aquatic fauna with a food source and protective cover for nesting and breeding. - A broad range of terrestrial fauna also depend on wetland and riparian environments for foraging including arboreal mammals (Possums, Flying-foxes and Micro bats), reptiles (snakes and lizards) and birds (migratory/marine birds, ground dwelling birds and birds of prey).

-2.6 Biodiversity Snap Shot of across Monash

-The Background Report highlighted a range of biodiversity values within Monash that are significant at a local and regional scale including:

-- Eight Ecological Vegetation Classes (EVC) that are endangered or vulnerable within the context of the Port Phillip and Western Port Bioregion - 742 native flora species being present or previously recorded within the municipality - 309 native fauna being present or previously recorded within the municipality - Important habitat for a broad range of aquatic bird species that rely on the various wetlands, swamps and watercourses - Species-rich reserves providing home to rare or threatened local provenance terrestrial plants, including orchids and grasses, and the Powerful Owl. - Home to several populations of Yarra Gum Eucalyptus yarraensis and Veined Spear Grass Austrostipa rudis, both considered rare in Victoria. - A network of vegetation types (terrestrial, ephemeral and in stream) provide essential ecosystem functions such as flood mitigation, erosion control, clean water and adaptability to environmental change.
+Photography Ian Moodie